thefinnlab/psyanim-docs/entities_and_components.md

 Finally, we need to actually kick off our `_startTween()` method, but we don't want it to be called from the `constructor` of the component, because the `constructor` is typically called from a `PsyanimScene`'s `create()` method and we want to start our `tween` *after* the `create()` method is finished executing, but before our `component` goes into it's regular `update(t, dt)` loop.

 Why do we want to wait until the `PsyanimScene`'s `create()` method is finished executing before starting our `tween` animation, you ask?
-We want to give the user a chance to initialize the `point1` and `point2` variables with whatever values they want when they are creating the `entities` and `components` for this `scene`.
+We want to give the user a chance to initialize the `point1` and `point2` variables with whatever values they want when they are creating the `entities` and `components` for a `scene`.

 To accomplish this, every `component` has an `afterCreate()` method that can be overriden and is only called once during it's lifetime, right after the `PsyanimScene`'s `create()` method is finished executing.